airbytehq/airbyte/airbyte-integrations/connectors/destination-pubsub/README.md

-# PubSub Test Configuration
+# Google PubSub Test Configuration

 In order to test the PubSub destination, you need a service account key file.

 ## Community Contributor

-As a community contributor, you will need access to a GCP project and BigQuery to run tests.
+As a community contributor, you will need access to a GCP project and PubSub to run tests.

 1. Go to the `Service Accounts` page on the GCP console
 1. Click on `+ Create Service Account" button